Want to extend your New Zealand Working Holiday Visa (WHV)?

 Main Produce: Apples, apricots, cherries, grapes, nectarines, plums.

-Best months to find work: November, December, January.
-Other months to find work: April, May.
+The best months to find work: are November, December, and January.
+Other months to find work: April and May.

 The Otago region, known mainly for its popular backpacker mecca of Queenstown, is also a good place to find fruit-picking jobs (mainly in the warmer months, which is good for those who aren’t fans of the cold).
 Good luck on your job hunt, and if you’re heading to Australia after your adventures in New Zealand, make sure you check out the fruit-picking season in Australia so you can extend your WHV there too!

 Developing a life with outdoor interests will be very beneficial to your health, rather than being in an office all day long.
 It has been proven many times that exercise and physical activity prolong life, and doing this in a very friendly climate is ideal.
 In the long term, you can avoid having to visit beauty clinics later on in life, such as www.eaclinic.co.uk